abhishek9680/digital-healthcare-system/README.md

 ---

-## ✨ What’s new / Key features
+## ✨  Key features
 - Patient and Doctor registration & login
 - Secure JWT authentication
 - Book, accept, and reject appointments
 - Doctor, Patient and Admin dashboards
 - Role-based navigation and protected routes
 - Responsive UI with Tailwind CSS & daisyUI
+- doctor prescription composer and patient prescription viewer.

-New / updated functionality in this branch:
+Important functionality in this branch:
 - Admin-managed doctor approvals: new doctor accounts are created in a pending state and require explicit admin approval before they can log in.
 - Admin dashboard: review pending doctor registrations, approve or reject, delete doctor/patient accounts.
-- Improved Patient dashboard UI: modern layout with gradient header, profile card, booking panel and scrollable doctors list.
+- Patient dashboard UI: modern layout with gradient header, profile card, booking panel and scrollable doctors list.
 - Deterministic generated avatars (initials + gradient) for users when no photo is present.
+- Prescription management: doctors can create prescriptions tied to appointments; patients can view and download them.

 ---